Home/Gymnastics

 Article continues below this ad

-Richard has a long and impressive list of accomplishments.
-His wins include winning the bronze medal with a score of 84.332 in the 2023 FIG World Championships and winning silvers in the team, still rings, and all-around at the 2024 NCAA Men’s Gymnastics Championships in Columbus with an overall result of 14.400 and 83.999 for the last two categories, respectively.
+Fred Richard’s weight is not known because the American team does not release the weight of their gymnasts.
+However, he has a long and impressive list of accomplishments.
+Fred Richard’s wins include winning the bronze medal with a score of 84.332 in the 2023 FIG World Championships.
+Winning silvers in the team still rings and all-around at the 2024 NCAA Men’s Gymnastics Championships in Columbus with an overall result of 14.400 and 83.999 for the last two categories, respectively.

-Among his numerous honors are his U.S. Olympic Trials crowns in parallel bars and high bar, where he ranked second with a score of 29.850 and first with a score of 28.850, respectively, for this year.
-Richard’s status as a great gymnast has been strengthened by his performances at international competitions, such as the US Championships and the FIG World Championships.
+Richard’s status as a great gymnast has been strengthened by his performances at international competitions such as the US Championships and the FIG World Championships.
 Fred Richard’s performances and commitment to gymnastics never cease to inspire, with his story being an example that skill is just as important to success as physical traits.
-His accomplishments will surely have a long-lasting effect on the gymnastics community as long as he competes.